 Distributed Organisations, Global Outsourcing, Strategy and Transformation

-The Designing Organisations edition of Design Talk (dot IE) is concerned with the strategies and structures of organisational transformation that tap into the potential of distributed teams and global organisations.
-How do we (and should we) shape and re-shape our teams?
-How, practically, is distributed work performed and how does the mediation of technology, space, place, and timezone, shape organisations and culture?
-How do we construct effective shared spaces/places, both temporal and cultural, that constitute the corporate environments that structure our working lives?
+The Designing Organisations edition of Design Talk (dot IE) is concerned the outsourcing theme.
+We look at the strategies and structures of organisational transformation that tap into the potential of distributed teams and global organisations.
+The kinds of questions we ask range over: How do we (or should we) shape and re-shape our teams?
+How, practically, do we organise distributed work?
+How are organisational structures and behaviours impacted by technology, spatial, situation, time, timezone?
+How should we shape our shared working environments (spaces/places, both temporal and cultural)?

-This theme has evolved from decades long involvement in teaching and research under the heading of outsourcing.
+This topic has evolved from long involvement in teaching and researching outsourcing.
 We look at the economic history of outsourcing, the realities of global sourcing, the economics and ethics of outsourcing, the impact of digitally mediated action/production and its impact on local and developing economies.

 - What does a typical working day look like these days?

 - Can you talk about the challenges of managing distributed teams, for sharing knowledge in a mixed/remote environment?

 - Can you talk to the idea of strategy for the business?